Sparse MoEs meet Efficient Ensembles: Related Work

 \section{Related Work}

-\textbf{Mixture of Experts.} MoEs~\citep{JacobsJordanNowlanEtAl91, jordan94, journals/nn/ChenXC99, yuksel2012twenty, EigenRS13} combine the outputs of different submodels, or \textit{experts}, in an input-dependent way.
+\paragraph{Mixture of Experts.} MoEs~\citep{JacobsJordanNowlanEtAl91, jordan94, journals/nn/ChenXC99, yuksel2012twenty, EigenRS13} combine the outputs of different submodels, or \textit{experts}, in an input-dependent way.
 Sparse MoEs only select a few experts per input, enabling to greatly scale models while keeping the prediction time constant.
 Sparse MoEs have been used to build large language models~\citep{shazeer2017outrageously, lepikhin2020gshard, fedus2021switch}.
 Recently, sparse MoEs have been also successfully applied to vision problems~\citep{riquelme2021scaling, yang2021exploring, lou2021sparsemlp,xue2021wider}.
-Our work builds on the V-MoE architecture proposed by \citet{riquelme2021scaling}, which is based on the vision Transformer (ViT)~\citep{dosovitskiy2020image}.
+Our work builds on the V-MoE architecture proposed by \citet{riquelme2021scaling}, which is based on the vision Transformer (ViT)~\citep{dosovitskiy2020image} and showed improved performance for the same computational cost as ViT.
+We explore the interplay between sparse MoEs and ensembles and show that V-MoEs benefit from ensembling, by improving their predictive performance and robustness.
 While previous work studied ViT's calibration and robustness~\citep{minderer2021, fort2021explore, paul2021vision, mao2021robust}, we are the first to study the robustness of V-MoE models.

-\textbf{Ensembles.} Ensemble methods combine several different models to improve generalization and uncertainty estimation.
-In their simplest form, they can be inefficient because they consist of multiple models themselves potentially expensive.
-To reduce test time, \citet{Xie2013HorizontalAV} and \citet{HinVin15Distilling} respectively use compression and distillation mechanisms.
+\paragraph{Ensembles.} Ensemble methods combine several different models to improve generalization and uncertainty estimation.
+Ensembles achieve the best performance when they are composed of diverse members that make complementary errors \citep{hansen1990neural, fort2019deep, wenzel2020hyper, DAngelo2021repulsive,lopes2021no}.
+However, standard ensembles are inefficient since they consist of multiple models, each of which can already be expensive.
+To reduce test time, \citet{Xie2013HorizontalAV} and \citet{HinVin15Distilling,tran2020hydra,nam2021diversity} use compression and distillation mechanisms, respectively.
 To reduce training time, ensembles can be constructed with cyclical learning-rate schedules to snapshot models along the training trajectory~\citep{huang2017snapshot, zhang2019cyclical}.
-Our work builds on batch ensemble \citep{wen2020batchensemble} where a \emph{single} model encapsulates an ensemble of networks, a strategy also explored by \citet{lee2015m, havasi2020training, antoran2020depth, dusenberry2020efficient, rame2021mixmo}. \citet{wenzel2020hyper} extended BE to combine models with different hyperparameters.
+Our work builds on batch ensemble \citep{wen2020batchensemble} where a \emph{single} model encapsulates an ensemble of networks, a strategy also explored by \citet{lee2015m, havasi2020training, antoran2020depth, dusenberry2020efficient, rame2021mixmo}. \citet{wenzel2020hyper} extended BE to models with different hyperparameters.